daler/feature-by-reads-matrix/README.rst

     ./countReadsInFeatures.py --sam males_1.sam --bed const.exons.bed --out males_1.txt
     ./countReadsInFeatures.py --bam females_1.bam --bed const.exons.bed --out females_1.txt

-Note that you can parallelize this step, but the advantage may depend on your disk access speed.

-Each of these runs will take a couple of minutes.
+Each of these runs will take a 30 secs to a couple of minutes.
 The output of each run is a tab-delimited text file with two columns.

 So in the example above, you would end up with the two files ``males_1.txt`` and ``females_1.txt``.
 Each of these files has the following form (feature name,